bruceravel/SCFtests/use.md

   compute the self-consistency.
 Unless the material is a small molecule, you should select 5 or so values.
 The first should include only the first coordination shell.
-The largest radii should not be so large that the feff calculation takes inordinately long.
+The largest radii should not be so large that the Feff calculation takes inordinately long.
 * For the mustache template of the feff.inp file, follow the example of the ones already in the repository.
-You will likely want to generate a feff8 input file using whatever tool you normally use (Atoms, for example), then edit it by hand to insert the mustache tokens in the same places as in the examples.
+You will likely want to generate a Feff8 input file using whatever tool you normally use (Atoms, for example), then edit it by hand to insert the mustache tokens in the same places as in the examples.
-* For the feff6 input file, just use Atoms (or whatever) to make a feff6 input, then rename it.
+* For the Feff6 input file, just use Atoms (or whatever) to make a Feff6 input, then rename it.
 * For the fitting model in the `.py` file, again follow the examples given.
 How you set up the parameters and paths is entirely up to, but be sure to include all of the logic towards the end of the file,
   including:
-  * The setting of `rx` the upper bound of the fit in R
+  * The setting of `rx`, the upper bound of the fit in R
   * The bits controlled with the `doplot` and `verbose` flags
   * The writing of the output ASCII column files
   * The writing of the gnuplot script, making sure to set all of its